MilesWilford/SassyBones/README.md

 using a mixin to just drop some code inside of a bunch of defined classes repeatedly, we instead specify a base object using the SASS placeholder (`%`) and extend those classes with the page's custom classes.

+I made this because I really dislike grid systems and wanted to see if I could make a system I didn't hate using.
+I don't think I was successful; grids still don't feel good to me.
+This one is at least servicable, though.

 Preqrequisites
 -----------
 This uses [SASS](http://sass-lang.com/).
 That's it.